Advection selects pattern in multistable emulsions of active droplets: Results

 We start by investigating the interplay between diffusion and reactions, neglecting hydrodynamics for now ($\Pe=0$, implying $\boldsymbol{v}=\boldsymbol{0}$).
-Numerical simulations suggest that reactions suppress coarsening, so that droplets form a hexagonal pattern (\Figref{fig:Schematic}B).
-To understand this, we map the active system described by \Eqref{eq:AdvReacCH} to an equivalent passive system using a surrogate free energy~\cite{liuDynamicsPhaseSeparation1989,muratovTheoryDomainPatterns2002}
+Numerical simulations in two dimensions suggest that reactions suppress coarsening, so that droplets form a hexagonal pattern (\Figref{fig:Schematic}B).
+To understand how chemical reactions alter material fluxes to suppress coarsening, we map the active system described by \Eqref{eq:AdvReacCH} to an equivalent passive system with non-local interactions.
+In particular, we rewrite the dynamics using a surrogate free energy~\cite{liuDynamicsPhaseSeparation1989,muratovTheoryDomainPatterns2002}

 where the potential $\psi$ is governed by the Poisson equation